 Description: In the landscape of ever-changing education policy and shrinking budgets, leaders in districts nationwide are scrambling to find ways to ensure all students—regardless of race, gender, socio-economic background, and family status—have what they need to be successful.
 Hear from several leaders on how they are keeping pace with federal and state policy changes and bringing about consistent improvement with fewer dollars spent and ensuring equity across their schools.

-- Jason Stricker, CEO of Insight Education Group (moderator)
+- Jason Stricker, CEO, Insight Education Group (moderator)

-- Holly Maria Flynn Vilaseca, Board of Education Member of District 6, Houston Independent School District (Texas)
+- Holly Maria Flynn Vilaseca, Board of Education Member of District 6, Houston Independent School District (TX)

 PANEL #2: “STEP into Effective PLCs: Empowering Teachers & Improving Practice"